Department of Communication, Popular Culture and Film

 Students' intellectual life will be enriched at Brock by regular annual events, such as the Program's annual visiting scholar, the "Two Days of Canada" conference (sponsored by the Canadian Studies Program) and the Brock University Film Series (BUFS).
-Students are also encouraged to participate in such annual conferences as "Crossing Borders", Film Studies Association of Canada (FSAC), the FSAC graduate students conference, IASPM (the International Association for the Study of Popular Music), CSA (Cultural Studies Association) and PCA (Popular Culture Association).
-Financial assistance is available from the Program, the Faculty of Graduate Studies, and the Graduate Students' Association to help students attend and present at relevant conferences.
+Students are also encouraged to participate in such annual conferences as "Crossing Borders", FSAC (Film Studies Association of Canada), the FSAC graduate students conference, IASPM (the International Association for the Study of Popular Music), CSA (Cultural Studies Association), PCA (Popular Culture Association), PCAC (Popular Culture Association of Canada), or CCA (Canadian Communications Association) Financial assistance is available from the Program, the Faculty of Graduate Studies, and the Graduate Students' Association to help students attend and present at relevant conferences.

 Students have the opportunity to communicate their experiences and concerns to the Graduate Committee through the elected graduate student representative.
 As well, students may convey their concerns to the Graduate Program Director, the Dean of Graduate Studies, the Graduate Students' Association and/or other established channels as the situation may warrant.
 All graduate students will be informed about these avenues as part of a general orientation session for all students in the Program each September.

 Fellowships are available for all full-time students admitted into the Program.
 As well, full-time students receive either a Teaching Assistantship or a Research Assistantship.
 TAs lead seminars and have marking responsibilities in undergraduate courses, usually in the Department of Communication, Popular Culture and Film.
 RAs assist faculty members in their research projects.
 The availability of Research Assistantships depends on research needs in a given year.